-Many employers have the intention to hire diversity candidates of all types, and since employment reached the recent all time high this is even more important in light of the difficulty finding qualified employees.
+Many employers have the intention to hire diversity candidates of all types,.
+Since the worker shortage increased, it has become difficult to find qualified employees from any background.
 When it comes down to hiring veterans, however, recruiters still seem to be hesitant about extending an offer, because of the many myths and misconceptions surrounding veterans.

 These days, more companies are turning to internships as a way to engage veterans before making a hiring decision.
 This is helpful because often the military resume the candidate presents doesn’t quite match the civilian job description, so an internship is a good opportunity to try out an employee before you add them to the payroll.

 An internship is a temporary position that provides the incumbent with real-time working experience.
 Some internships are paid, while others are not.
 Both types usually count towards some end goal, such as college credits, volunteer hours, or securing a permanent position.

 The benefit of an internship to the employer is the chance to evaluate the intern’s contribution before making a commitment.
 For the intern, they get the chance to try out the career they are evaluating before taking the leap to accept employment.

 An internship can run from a couple of weeks to a few months, depending on the type of work and the company.

 Veterans often have difficulty translating the experience they gained in military service into civilian terminology.
 Even if a veteran is very strong in a particular area, convincing recruiters that they know their stuff can be challenging if they don’t speak industry jargon.
 Since many veterans went straight into service after leaving school, they may not have had exposure to the business environment, and military lingo is all they know.

 An internship mimics an extended job interview because it enables both parties to see whether the veteran’s education, training, and experience are transferable into the employer’s setting.